liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/06-upgrading-core-language-key-hooks.markdown

 4. [Deploy your module](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project).

-Your core language key customizations are deployed to @product-ver@.
+Your core language key customizations are deployed to @sharepoint-ver@.